photo credit: Zach Ford

-Find more articles and gay wedding resources in Oregon.
+Find more articles and gay wedding resources in Washington, DC.